jboynyc/textnets/docs/tutorial.rst

 which can help "de-clutter" the resulting visualization by removing edges.
 The value for this argument is a significance value, and only edges with a significance value at or below the chosen value are kept.
-What remains in the pruned graph is called the "backbone" in the network science literature.
+What remains in the pruned network is called the "backbone" in the network science literature.
 Commonly chosen values for ``alpha`` are in the range between 0.2 and 0.6 (with lower values resulting in more aggressive pruning).